-Payment costs in the airline industry are significant; credit card interchange fees alone are averaging around US $8 billion per year (Source: Phocuswright) and this is not including charge backs and fraud-related costs.
-These costs are forecast to increase significantly in the coming years.
+The current range of payment methods has a significant impact on airlines’ working capital; credit card interchange fees alone are averaging around US $8 billion/year, not including charge backs and fraud-related costs.
+These costs are forecasted to increase significantly in the coming years.
+(Source: Phocuswright)

-For airlines, the advantages of IATA Pay are:
+To airlines, IATA Pay advantages are:

 - Highly secure

-- Enhanced consumer experience
+- Enhanced consumer shopping-experience with seamless payment.

 Find out more about the high level transaction flow for Airline web ticket purchase (pdf).